Trust & Credibility Starts With Your Web Content Creation Strategy

 - What your content is: the who, what, why, and how of what you offer.

 Companies must be reliable to their audience from all perspectives: trust in the products or services being offered, and in the brand itself.
 One of the reasons content marketing is so powerful is that it is extremely effective in helping to build this trust.
-There are a variety of techniques to use to make sure your site content is as trustworthy as possible.
+There are a variety of techniques to use to make sure your web content creation strategy objectives are as trustworthy as possible.

 - A website should be professionally designed.
 Like it or not, people judge a website by its looks first.
 In fact, what a site looks like can be the #1 determining factor in whether people stay to read its content.
 That doesn’t mean a website needs every new bell and whistle, but the visual design should match the site’s purpose.
 Check for broken links and proofread with a fine-tooth comb.
 If a brand doesn’t care about its site content, why should a reader?